Expert House Rewire Services in Cardiff – Quality You Can Trust

 • The installation has multiple faults where the root cause(s) cannot be identified after multiple hours of investigation.

 • The way the house was originally wired does not allow for easy expansion, such as for a new kitchen, extension, or loft conversion.
+A typical example of this is some houses were wired with one socket circuit.

 As part of the rewire process, it’s likely the fuse box (now called the consumer unit) will be replaced with a modern version that includes RCBO and surge protection.